Learning and development

 How we include all children in activities, such as trips

 At Stratton playgroup we include all children in all of the activities that we offer.
 All activities/trips are risk assessed and adaptations made if necessary.
 Staff:child ratios are adhered to.
-We regularly visit our neighbouring school to access their library and use the woodland walk.
+We regularly visit our neighbouring school to access their woodland walk, polytunnel and field/bike track.
 We would use visual prompts as required with some children.
 Parents are always welcome to come along if they wish.

 Visit the Local Offer website for more information.